LSSTDESC/nz_data_challenge/docs/index.rst

 #. the object_ids in the submission file match the associated test file.

+For taskset 3, similar checks are performed on the file with the ensemble :math:`n(z)` samples.

 If any of these checks fail, the GitHub action triggered by the submission will fail and report the cause of the failure. **Note that the GitHub actions occasionally fail to download the data files.
 If this